-Dr. Brunner: Industry 4.0 is based on many new concepts that cover connectivity and intelligence generated from data.
+Dr Brunner: Industry 4.0 is based on many new concepts that cover connectivity and intelligence generated from data.
 Examples are machine-, sensor- or log-data.
 That’s why one of the challenges companies face is the huge increase in data growth: Soon we’ll face multiple zettabytes of data to gain insights from.
 Additionally, analytics get more efficient and are performed in real-time.
 Examples are real-time predictions and improving production processes.
-Next to increasing speed of data growth data variety increases as well.
-Those different types of data have to be combined, analyzed and combined with structured data like ERP or CRM.
+Next to increasing speed of data growth, data variety increases as well.
+Those different types of data must be combined, analysed and combined again with structured data like ERP or CRM.

 Produktion: What is the potential of big data analytics for companies?

 Dr Brunner: There are different benefits from big data.
 One way to think of it is in terms of cost reduction.
 This goal can be reached by preventive maintenance for example.
 Another way to think of it is the creation of completely new business cases.
 One example is Adidas which now produces individualized shoes for their customers.
 Those use-cases can be created and/or supported by machine-learning-algorithms like recommendations, classifications and clustering.
 By now big data has overcome its “hype”-phase.
 Companies started to adjust their big amounts of data to finally run machine-learning-algorithms on it.
 From now on the company with the fastest analytics, best data and best future planning will have the biggest competitive advantage.

 Produktion: What are typically hurdles for companies to take on their way of big data implementation?